HomeBlogHow Does an Appraisal Work on My Property?

 How Does an Appraisal Work on My Property?

 There are several variables that a lender will consider on the road to structuring a second mortgage.
-Existing homeowners will be required to demonstrate suitable equity in their property, preferably a low debt ratio and Loan-To-Value will be calculated to determine the overall mortgage amount.
+Existing homeowners will be required to demonstrate suitable equity in their property, preferably a low debt ratio, and Loan-to-Value will be calculated to determine the overall mortgage amount.

-What Adds Most Value to a House?
+What Adds the Most Value to a House?

-• Try to align home updates with other comparable properties in your area to add value to your property.
+3. Comparable Properties: Align home updates with other comparable properties in your area to add value to your property.

 Keys to a Successful Refinance